Are you looking for the best Paraguay tourist attractions?

 This is probably one of the best places to visit in Paraguay.

-It’s a must-see for most visitors; the main advisory I have is to get yourself some decent hiking shoes to be able to stay safe around the edges.
+It’s a must-see for most visitors; the main advice is to get yourself some decent hiking shoes to be able to stay safe around the edges.

 Like much of Paraguay, there’s a little barrier or thought towards tourists.
 Stay safe around the edges of the water, and you’ll have tremendous fun seeing an absolutely amazing location.